 Also, overripe bananas have less fiber and resistant starch.

 Actually, the starch content of an overripe banana can be even 20 times less, as compared to an unripe banana.

 Growth conditions, point of origin, ripening conditions, and post-harvest storage and treatment affect the sugar content of a banana.

-You better avoid consuming high amounts of dehydrated fruits.
+You better avoid consuming high amounts of dehydrated bananas.
 They’re particularly high in sugars and calories.
 In fact, dehydrated bananas contain 346 calories per 100g!

 Carbs in green banana flour

 Green banana flour is a great source of probiotic fiber and resistance starch.
 It’s ideal for recipes such as waffles or pancakes.